-Getting your basic website requirements right can be a big challenge for people technically weak as they miss out on the fine details.
+Getting your basic website requirements right can be a big challenge for technically weak people, as they miss out on the fine details.
 Having developed 100+ websites in less than 3 years, I have come across many owners who got sub-standard websites from the website developers.
-The main reason for this mostly for this is the owners were not able to place their requirements very clearly to the developer.
+The main reason is that the owners needed to place their requirements more on the developer.

-If you don't get your website requirement right at the start of time developing it, you end up either getting good for nothing website or paying up for the services you might have missed.
-Being technically ignorant in a digital world is almost like going on one limb to a crowded place.
+If you don't get your website requirement right at the start of developing it, you end up either getting good for nothing website or paying up for the services you might have missed.
+Technically ignorant in a digital world is like going on one limb to a crowded place.
 You can imagine the amount of difficulty you are going to face due to technical incompetence.

-Ask the developer in what language or framework he is going to develop the website.
-If you are not familiar with the language or framework, read about it online or may be connected with a friend or some senior developer to know more.
-The choice of language or framework goes a long way in deciding how your website responds, scalability, and its performance.
-If they decide to use WordPress, ask the developer not to use any plugin like an elementor or bakery to develop the website.
-Instead, ask the developer to <a data-cke-saved-href=" wordpress-themes="">Language and framework
+Ask the developer in what language or framework he will develop the website.
+If you need to become more familiar with the language or framework, read about it online or may be connected with a friend or some senior developer to know more.
+The choice of language or framework goes a long way in deciding how your website responds, scalability, and performance.
+If they decide to use WordPress, ask the developer not to use any plugins like an elementor or bakery to develop the website.
+Instead, ask the developer to <a data-cke-saved-href=" WordPress-themes="">Language and framework

 You can also ask the developer to explain why he has chosen that particular language or framework over others.
-The developer should be able to give you a good idea of the reasons behind the decision.
+The developer should give you a good idea of the reasons behind the decision.

-The UI design is one thing that always gets between a developer and the client as it is very subjective.
-For me, many website requirements have gone haywire just because the client was either confused, fickle-minded, and mostly both.
+The UI design is one thing that always gets between a developer and the client, as it is very subjective.
+Many website requirements have gone haywire because the client was either confused, fickle-minded, or mostly both.

-Before you get to the finer details of your website requirement, make sure your understanding of the UI design is clear and concrete.
-Either you share a design or some idea of how you would want the website to be or ask the developer to do so.
+Before you get to the finer details of your website requirement, ensure your understanding of the UI design is clear and concrete.
+Either share a design or idea of how you want the website to be or ask the developer.
 Whatever it might be, finalize the UI design beforehand.

 Do users have to register and log in to your website to access some functionality?
 If yes, the authentication system (Register, Login, Forgot Password, and Reset Password) becomes crucial in your website requirement list.

-WordPress has a very lousy good for nothing authentication system even with the use of plugins.
-You should ideally opt for some other framework and I would suggest the lovely combination of ReactJS and Laravel.
+WordPress has a very lousy good-for-nothing authentication system, even with plugins.
+It would help if you ideally opted for some other framework, and I would suggest the lovely combination of ReactJS and Laravel.

 Does a detailed admin panel feature in your basic website requirements?

-You should be able to edit most of the things in the admin panel, approve or even delete some stuff and also add blogs.
+You should be able to edit most things in the admin panel, approve or even delete some stuff, and add blogs.
 WordPress provides a robust admin panel one can use while it can be developed easily in other frameworks and languages.

-Mobile responsiveness should be there on your website requirement list and get a definite yes from the developer.
-Mobile responsiveness is a key factor in getting SEO rankings for website.
+Mobile responsiveness should be on your website requirement list and get a definite yes from the developer.
+Mobile responsiveness is a key factor in getting SEO rankings for the website.

-Blogs in WordPress are pretty easy to have because of the file structure it has.
-The blog system should have options to create category, tags and search for blogs through the blog systems.
+Blogs in WordPress are easy to have because of their file structure.
+The blog system should have options to create categories and tags and search for blogs through the blog systems.

-Users should be able to comment on your blogs which should be approved by you for publishing.
-You would also need to delete these comments if not suitable for website.
+Users should be able to comment on your blogs that you approve of publishing.
+You will also need to delete these comments if they are unsuitable for the website.

 Further, the system should be capable enough to stop the spammers from publishing.

-All this is pretty easy and straightforward in WordPress but needs to be developed in other frameworks.
+All this is easy in WordPress but needs to be developed in other frameworks.

-When a user fills a form on the website, they should get a mail from the system copied to you of the details they have provided in the form.
-Moreover, this data should be stored in database for future purpose.
+When a user fills out a form on the website, they should get a mail from the system copied to you of the details they have provided in the form.
+Moreover, this data should be stored in a database for future purposes.

-In WordPress websites, contact form 7 along with Flamingo is used for forms and mails.
+In WordPress websites, contact form 7 and Flamingo are used for forms and emails.

-As a part of the SEO requirement in the future ask your developer if he will be able to change title and description of the pages by yourself.
-You can ask for a demo from the developer at the time of handing over.
+As a part of the SEO requirement in the future, ask your developer if he can change the title and description of the pages by yourself.
+You can ask for a demo from the developer when handing it over.

 In websites developed in WordPress, you can do this very easily through the famous Yoast plugin.
-Websites developed in other frameworks like Laravel or using a frontend framework like ReactJS need to be developed from scratch.
+You must develop websites developed in other frameworks like Laravel or a frontend framework like ReactJS from scratch.

-You must be able to change the images and alt tags on your own even with little or no knowledge of coding.
-In WordPress, this can be easily done through its media tab which provides options for updating alt text and title very easily.
+You must be able to change the images and alt tags, even with little or no coding knowledge.
+WordPress can easily do this through its media tab, which provides options for updating alt text and titles.

-Place emphasis on the ability to change alt text as they play a crucial role in SEO.
-Many developers just leave this part as they look from a developer's perspective whereas they should have the hindsight of a marketing guy.
+Emphasize the ability to change alt text as they play a crucial role in SEO.
+Many developers leave this part as they look from a developer's perspective, whereas they should have the hindsight of a marketing guy.

 Although not directly a part of website development, something your website developer may emphasize on.
-What you should stay rigid is that page speed is a result of how the website gets developed and hence should be a must on your website requirement list.
+It would help if you stayed rigid about that page speed results from how the website gets developed and hence should be a must on your website requirement list.

-What all libraries are included and how they are used, impact the page load speed which then impacts user experience and also the SEO ranking.
+What libraries are included and how they are used impact the page load speed, user experience, and SEO ranking.

 Every new website requirements checklist should include an NDA to keep things clear.
-Get an NDA from the net or write one of your own and make it's signing the first thing in your website requirement.
+Get an NDA from the net or write one of your own and make its signing the first thing in your website requirement.
 An NDA protects your idea from being discussed or shared openly.
-An honest developer would have no trouble in signing them and should not be a bone of contention in any form.
+An honest developer would be fine with signing them; it should not be a bone of contention.

-Get the payment process right from start.
-If required divide the whole process in phases depending on how much the work gets done.
-A small amount of advance will generally be required to kick start the work.
+Get the payment process right from the start.
+If required, divide the whole process into phases depending on how much the work gets done.

-You can break down your website requirement in small steps and ask the developer to give an estimate of the time required in developing each module.
-Based on this, you can divide the payment process into 3-4 batches as the work proceeds.
-Keep a small amount, let's say 10% with you to be cleared once the website is live and tested for another 15 days.
+You can break down your website requirement into small steps and ask the developer to estimate the time required to develop each module.
+You can divide the payment process into 3-4 batches as the work proceeds.
+Keep a small amount, let's say 10%, with you to be cleared once the website is live and tested for another 15 days.

-This basic website requirements template can help you to get your requirement right for your developer to work on.
-Once the website gets delivered you should test it very rigorously and share it with friends and family members for their opinion.
-Do not rely on the developer to test unless he is me.
-Find out the issues you would like to get it changed and especially go through the above list.
+This basic website requirements template can help you get your developer's requirements right.
+Once the website is delivered, you should test it rigorously and share it with friends and family members for their opinion.
+Please do not rely on the developer to test unless he is me.
+Please find out the issues you would like to get changed and especially go through the above list.

 If you have a website requirement, feel free to connect with me.
-I develop all kinds of beautiful and powerful websites in WordPress, React JS, and Laravel development.
+I develop many beautiful and powerful websites in WordPress, React JS and Laravel development.